CSUBioGroup/GLOBE-release/README.md

 Data used in our experiments can be found in [`data`](data/).

 ## Usage
 We provided some demos ([`Simulation, PBMC, Cell Line, Pancreas, Neocortex`](demo/)) to demonstrate usage of GLOBE.
-Following is brief decription of usage of GLOBE.
+Following is a brief decription of usage of GLOBE.

 ### Build Dataset and Model
 ```Python